 Switzerland is a year-round destination and you should plan your visit based on the types of activities you wish to enjoy.

 June to September (summer) sees lots of sunshine and low rainfall making it the perfect time for hiking in the mountains and exploring the bigger cities.
+Despite Switzerland being known a cold weather place, there is an abundance of places to visit in Switzerland in the summer.

 From November to March (winter) it is cold with plenty of snow, perfect for those wanting to take part in winter sports such as skiing.
 It is also a nice time of year to visit some of the smaller villages on the edge of the Alps because of the festive spirit and spectacular scenery.